 We additionally consider the case of a non-uniform resonant layer; specifically we consider dividing the layer into microscopic sub-ensembles along the propagation direction.
 In the regime where the ensemble spacing is a similar order of magnitude to the mode interference length, we show that a phenomenon similar to selective sub-radiance occurs, with the waveguide mediated dipole-dipole interaction between sub-ensembles being sensitive to their spacing.
 In the limit of a half wavelength spacing, we show that the sub-ensembles are at the nodes of the scattered field of their neighbours, and thus the system splits into two non-interacting sub-ensembles, displaying a sensitivity to the even-odd parity of the number of sub-ensembles.
 This opens an entire new direction of geometrical control of the x-ray scattering, which could be potentially exploited for quantum fluorescence imaging~\cite{trostImagingCorrelationXRay2023}, implementation of mesoscopic models for the investigation of topological edge states~\cite{milicevicEdgeStatesPolariton2015,salaSpinOrbitCouplingPhotons2015,st-jeanLasingTopologicalEdge2017}, as well as the investigation of geometrical radiation phenomena such as selective sub-radiance~\cite{asenjo-garciaExponentialImprovementPhoton2017}.

 This paper is structured as follows.
-Section~\ref{sec:theory} introduces our theoretical formalism modelling the waveguide field and its interaction with the resonant nuclei.
-This is continued in Section~\ref{sec:eqmot} which gives the solutions of the equations of motion for single as well as multiple modes.
+Section~\ref{sec:theory} introduces \co{the theoretical formalism we will use to model the waveguide field and its interaction with the resonant nuclei.} This is continued in Section~\ref{sec:eqmot} which gives the solutions of the equations of motion for single as well as multiple modes.
 The theoretical approach for spatial patterning of the resonant layer is presented in Sec.~\ref{sec:patterning}, while derivations for analytic solutions for structured and unstructured layers of M\"ossbauer nuclei are given in Appendix~\ref{app:dyson} and~\ref{app:temporal}.
 Finally, in Section~\ref{sec:numerics} we then give explicit numeric examples, and a detailed qualitative study of these solutions for a realistically implementable two-mode waveguide.